tonyrizzotto/fastify-service-template/README.md

 # Fastify Service Template

 This template is used to spin up a microservice backend with ease.
-Built using fastify to have both a customizable and performante service.
+Built using fastify to have both a customizable and performant service.

 ## How to Use